mcdonnellb/Boggle-online/README.md

 #### Python Validation

+## Testing
+I have manually tested my project by completing the folling steps:
+* Run the code through the PEP8 linter and confirmed all errors were cleared.
+* Tested mulitple inputs to ensure only valid data is accepted, and errors thrown in appropritate situations
+* Tested in both my local terminal and the Code Institute Heroku Terminal to ensure testing is thorough.

 ## Error Log
 The below  are issues I encountered over the course of this Python program development: